Isn’t hindsight wonderful? Often when things go pear shaped in business people look back and see that there had been warning signs.

 - less likely to employ specialists or to provide bespoke training.

-- There may be no annual audit or if there is it may well pay little or no attention to the way things are controlled.
+- There may be no annual audit or if there is it may well pay little or no attention to the way things are managed.

-Rather looking back and with hindsight ruefully saying ‘if only we’d taken notice!’, why not think about the warning signals?
+Rather looking back and ruefully saying ‘if only we’d taken notice!’, why not think about warning signs now?
 Here are a few pointers:

 How things are working at the moment?